seltinusjulio/solmisasi-musescore/README.md

 ## About Solmisasi

-Solmisasi (also known as "not angka" or numerical notation) is a popular music notation system in Indonesia where:
+Solmisasi (also known as "not angka" or numerical notation) is a popular music notation system in Indonesia that replaces traditional Western note names with numbers.
+This system is widely used in Indonesian music education and music transcription both in traditional and modern context.
+It offers an intuitive way to read and write music using familiar numbers instead of Western letter names, making it particularly popular in schools and community music groups throughout Indonesia.

+### Numbered Notation

+Notes are indicated using numbers:
-- Do = 1
+- C = 1 (reads 'Do')
-- Re = 2
+- D = 2 (reads 'Re')
-- Mi = 3
+- E = 3 (reads 'Mi')
-- Fa = 4
+- F = 4 (reads 'Fa')
-- Sol = 5
+- G = 5 (reads 'Sol')
-- La = 6
+- A = 6 (reads 'La')
-- Ti = 7
+- B = 7 (reads 'Si')

-This system is widely used in Indonesian music education and traditional music.
+### Octave Indication

+Different octaves are indicated using dots positioned above or below the numbers:
+- Standard octave (C4-B4): No dots
+- Higher octave (C5-B5): Single dot above note
+- Lower octave (C3-B3): Single dot below note
+- Two octaves higher (C6-B6): Double dots above note
+- Two octaves lower (C2-B2): Double dots below note

+### Chromatic Notation
+Chromatic notes (sharps and flats) are indicated by diagonal lines that cross through the numbers:

+- **Sharp notes** (`#`): Forward slash `/` crossing the number
+- **Flat notes** (`♭`): Backslash `\` crossing the number

+The forward slash (`/`) indicates "naik setengah" (raised by a semitone), while the backslash (`\`) indicates "turun setengah" (lowered by a semitone).

 ## About Parnumation